COLLOQUIUM 655

 Chelsea Davis - University of Delaware, USA

-Eric Euchler - Leibniz Institute of Polymer Research, Germany
+Eric Euchler - Leibniz Institute of Polymer Research Dresden, Germany

-Behrooz Fereidoonnezhad - Delft University of Technology, Netherlands
+Behrooz Fereidoonnezhad - Delft University of Technology, The Netherlands

 Wei Hong - Southern University of Science and Technology, China